CBIIT/p2p-datasci/resources.md

 ## Resources for Building Your Data Science Skillset

-This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov).** (email link) Current resources include:
+This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
+Current resources include:

 ### Scientific Computing